facebook/react-native-website/docs/debugging.md

 #### Flipper and alternative debugging tools

-React Native DevTools replaces the previous previous Flipper, Experimental Debugger, and Hermes debugger (Chrome) entry points.
+React Native DevTools replaces the previous Flipper, Experimental Debugger, and Hermes debugger (Chrome) frontends.
 If you are on an older version of React Native, please go to the docs [for your version](/versions).

 We continue to offer legacy debugging methods such as Direct JSC Debugging and Remote JS Debugging (deprecated) (see [Other Debugging Methods](./other-debugging-methods)).